-- (a) The minimum age at which an applicant will be considered is 21 years on 15 October of the year of entry; - (b)Evidence of educational attainment must be produced by the applicant which will satisfy the Dean and the Faculty of Commerce.
+- (a) The minimum age at which an applicant will be considered is 21 years on 15 October of the year of entry; - (b) Evidence of educational attainment must be produced by the applicant which will satisfy the Dean of School and UCD School of Business.
 In general, such evidence must be of the same order as a school leaving certificate, showing an adequate secondary education; - (c) Applicants' attention is drawn to the matriculation regulations as it is advisable to complete matriculation requirements in the normal way rather than to apply for matriculation on mature years.
-Applicants requesting this privilege should apply to the Dean of the Faculty of Commerce before 31 March of the year in which this concession is requested.
+Applicants requesting this privilege should apply to the Dean of UCD School of Business before 31 March of the year in which this concession is requested.